TaylorDarneille/SEIRFX818/16-react/intro-react/components.md

 #### Investigate!

 Try both of these versions (with a div and with a frament) and use the dev tools to inspect each one.
 What's the difference between wrapping the lines in a div and wrapping them in a fragment?
 How does this choice effect the dom tree?

+### Nesting components:

+#### We Do: Create a kitten component

+Create a component that returns a placekitten image.
+Import it into `App.js` and render it under the `h3` in the `Hello` component.

+#### You Do: Create a quote component

+Create a component that returns a quote.
+Import it into `App.js` and render it under the kitten component.